hariprasad-t/mangerial-economics/blogs/rabbitmq_ray.md

+---
+layout: default
-# How to Add a User to RabbitMQ in a Docker Container
+title: "How to Add a User to RabbitMQ in a Docker Container"
+---

 RabbitMQ is a powerful message broker that is widely used for building scalable and reliable applications.
 Running RabbitMQ in a Docker container is a convenient way to manage your messaging infrastructure.
 This guide will walk you through the process of adding a new user to your RabbitMQ instance running inside a Docker container.